nerc-project/nerc-docs/docs/openstack/persistent-storage/volumes.md

 in-memory data, preserving the precise VM state is essential.
-In such cases, we recommend regularly taking a snapshot of the entire instance, known as an **"instance snapshot"**, provided you have sufficient **Storage quotas**, specifically the "OpenStack Volume Quota", "OpenStack Volume GB Quota", and "OpenStack Swift Quota in Gigabytes" allocated for [your resource allocation](../../get-started/allocation/allocation-details.md#general-user-view-of-openstack-resource-allocation).
+In such cases, we recommend regularly taking a snapshot of the entire instance, known as an **"instance snapshot"**, provided you have sufficient **Storage quotas**, specifically the "OpenStack Volume Quota", "OpenStack Volume Quota (GiB)", and "OpenStack Swift Quota in Gigabytes" allocated for [your resource allocation](../../get-started/allocation/allocation-details.md#general-user-view-of-openstack-resource-allocation).
 Utilizing snapshots for backups is of utmost importance, particularly when safeguarding or recovering critical states and data from your instance.